 The path to great relevance looks different whether you are using Elasticsearch or Algolia.
 Because relevance and user experience are inextricably linked, the type of user experience you will end up providing may also be different.
 Recent Elasticsearch additions like the Completion Suggester are designed to help developers build an instant suggest experience that is fast enough for as-you-type search, with a tradeoff of some functionality.
 For full instant search, Elasticsearch users should expect to make trade-offs between speed, relevance and how predictive or forgiving the user experience is.

 Algolia is built from the ground-up for full instant search.
 Tradeoffs center around different ways to model data and finding the most cost-effective ways to integrate, but not around speed, relevance or user experience.
-Every Algolia developer has unfettered access to the features we believe are essential to building a great search.

 Want to learn more?

 Join us for our next webinar to learn how you can achieve fast and relevant results from your search implementation.